Effects of sterile neutrino and extra-dimension on big bang nucleosynthesis: Results of BBN

 \subsection{Dependence of primordial abundances on $\delta m^2$ and $E_{\rm res}$}

-Figure \ref{fig12} shows the primordial abundances as a function of $\delta m^2$ and $E_{\rm res}$.
-The value of $\mathcal{E}$ and $\theta$ are fixed, respectively, at 0 and 0.03.
-In the figure, the tendency of the $\delta m^2$ is similar to Fig. \ref{fig11} by the same reason.
-The curved shape for the parameter $E_{\rm res}$ appears by the reason that the number abundance of the sterile neutrino is the highest when the resonance energy is equal to the energy of the sterile neutrino during its decoupling epoch.
-Then the higher number abundance of sterile neutrino around $E_{\rm res} \simeq 0.3\,\mathrm{GeV}$ makes the larger energy density and it affects the cosmic expansion rate more.
-This gives higher primordial abundances.
-The curved shape pattern is then similar to the pattern of Fig. \ref{fig2}.
-The region of $\delta m^2 \geq 10^{-7}\,\mathrm{GeV}^2$ is excluded by the over-production of deuterium, also in this case.
+Figure \ref{fig13} shows the primordial abundances as a function of $\delta m^2$ and $E_{\rm res}$.
+The value of $\mathcal{E}$ and $\theta$ are fixed, respectively, at 0 and $0.03\,\GeV$.
+In the figure, the dependence on $\delta m^2$ is similar to Fig. \ref{fig12} by the same reason.
+The curved shape at the specific $E_{\rm res}$ value appears by the following reason: The number abundance of the sterile neutrino is the highest when the resonance energy is equal to the energy of the sterile neutrino during its decoupling epoch.
+Then the higher number abundance of sterile neutrino around $E_{\rm res} \simeq T_{\rm eq} \sim 0.04\,\mathrm{GeV}$ makes the larger energy density.
+It affects the cosmic expansion rate more and results in higher primordial abundances.
+The curved shape is then similar to the pattern in Fig. \ref{fig2}.
+The region of $\delta m^2 \gtrsim 2\times 10^{-8}\,\mathrm{GeV}^2$ and $E_{\rm res} \gtrsim 0.01$ GeV is excluded by the over-production of deuterium, also in this case.
+We find a parameter region for the $2\sigma$ allowed region at $E_{\rm res}\sim 0.01$ GeV and $\delta m^2 \lesssim 10^{-8}$ GeV$^2$.